-- 4. Click the Upload File button to start the import process. - 5.
-A green banner will display when the configuration import is successful.
+Click the Upload File button to start the import process.
+A green banner displays when the configuration import is successful.

 IMPORT CONFIGURATION VIA OGCLI

 The system configuration can also be imported using the ogcli tool.
 Either the import or restore strategies can be used.